-As a follow-up, an in-person visit should be conducted three (3) to six (6) months later, or after the clinic has implemented the corrective action plan.
-The visit will assess the staff's compliance with the TVFC/ASN Programs requirements.
+As a follow-up, an in-person visit should be conducted three to six months later, or after the clinic has implemented the corrective action plan.
+The visit will assess the staff's compliance with the TVFC/ASN programs requirements.

-If the allegation is true and it appears intentional and the clinic staff or signing authority has received financial benefits from the behavior, the situation will result in immediate referral for investigation to the Medicaid Fraud Waste and Abuse Section (FWA) or to the Texas Office of Inspector General (OIG) by the DSHS Immunization Section.
+If the allegation is true and it appears intentional and the clinic staff or signing authority has received financial benefits from the behavior, the situation will result in immediate referral for investigation to the Medicaid Fraud Waste and Abuse Section (FWA) or to the Texas Office of Inspector General (OIG) by the DSHS Immunization program.